vivianyaguirre/university-research-system/README.md

 This data model represents a relational structure for managing research operations within an organization.
 It supports the storage and organization of various entities related to projects, researchers, equipment, funding, publications, datasets, and collaborations.
 Below is a breakdown of how data is structured and the relationships between entities.
 ### 1. Projects and Departments Relationship:
 Each project is associated with a department, represented by the relationship between the "Project" and "Department" entities.
 The "Department" entity oversees the projects and manages resources like budgets and locations, ensuring effective project execution.
+### 2. Projects and Researchers Relationship:
+Researchers are assigned specific roles within projects through the "Project_has_Researcher" entity.
+This table tracks the researchers' roles, contributions, and the duration of their involvement in each project.
+Researchers themselves are connected to their departments, enabling tracking of their broader affiliations.
+### 3. Projects and Equipment Relationship:
+Projects utilize various equipment, and this relationship is captured by the "ProjectEquipment" entity.
+It connects the "Project" and "Equipment" entities, detailing the start and end dates of equipment usage, as well as its availability and maintenance status.
+### 4. Projects and Funding Relationship:
+Projects are linked to funding through the "Grants" entity.
+This table details the grant amount, conditions, status, and the funding source, which is captured in the "FundingSource" entity.
+This allows the organization to monitor funding sources and their contributions to specific projects.
+### 5. Projects and Collaborating Institutions Relationship:
+Collaborations with external institutions are tracked using the "Project_has_CollaboratingInstitution" table, which connects the "Project" entity to the "CollaboratingInstitution" entity.
+This table records the role and nature of the collaboration, such as expertise provided or resources shared.
+### 6. Projects and Publications Relationship:
+The outcomes of research projects, such as publications, are captured through the "Publication" entity.
+This table links publications to specific projects and records details like publication titles, dates, journals, and citation counts.
+### 7. Projects and Datasets Relationship:
+Datasets generated during research activities are connected to projects through the "Dataset" entity.
+This table stores details about datasets, including titles, formats, accessibility, and collection dates, ensuring a comprehensive record of research outputs.
+### 8. Researchers and Reporting Relationship:
+The "Researcher" entity includes a self-referential relationship ("Reports To"), allowing the organization to track reporting hierarchies among researchers.
+This supports effective team management and organizational oversight.
+### 9. Equipment Maintenance and Availability:
+The "Equipment" entity tracks details such as equipment name, maintenance cost, and availability status, ensuring proper resource management and allocation for ongoing projects.